 The status and trends program of NOAA, and the National Wetlands Inventory programs of NOAA, USACE, the Environmental Protection Agency (EPA), and the U.S. Fish and Wildlife Service (FWS) are important elements of estuarine science.
 The USACE Coastal Field Data Collection Programs provide critical understanding of waves and currents that are the driving forces of coastal erosion.
 These data are essential to monitor, model and forecast storm surge and other natural disaster events so that we may adequately assess the risk to our coastal communities.

 To provide the necessary data for solutions to these problems, long-term sufficiently funded programs in observation, monitoring, research and development, and prediction are needed.
 Sound management and conservation decisions require a thorough understanding of the environment; including coastal processes.
-Such an understanding can only be developed after thorough observation, through research, and assessment programs based on good data.
+Such an understanding can only be developed after thorough observation, research, and assessment programs based on reliable data.

 ASCE Policy Statement 330